AndrewMcg2309/ProceduralSpace/README.md

 # Description of the project

+This Unity Application represents going through hyperspace passing planets but also with audio visuals.

 # Instructions for use

+The only instruction is to press play.
+There are no controls for this application.

 # How it works

+Particle system
+- Beat system
+- particle system to represent light speed
+- Three planets
+- Ring
+- Dots

+Canvas
+- Image for glowing dot in the middle

+Trail Renderers
+- Shooting stars

+Implemented audio response

 # References

 # What I am most proud of in the assignment

+I am most proud of my use of Particle Systems.

 # Previous Proposal